Tolkien's prose style: Almost poetry

+Storytelling

+There are some 45 to 50 stories embedded in the text of The Lord of the Rings, supposedly narrated by 23 of the novel's characters.
+A whole chapter of Book 2, "The Council of Elrond", is devoted to stories told by one character after another.
+The stories in the novel include tales of recent events; tales of the time before Frodo set off from Bag End; and mythological tales.
+About half of The Lord of the Rings consists of dialogue, poetry, or stories told by a character.
+The other half is narrative, often from the point of view of one of the characters, and usually – 85% of the time – a Hobbit protagonist.
+The relatively rare omniscient narrator sections use other styles: geographic descriptions have some resemblance to a travel guide.
+These sections do not further the action, but make Middle-earth feel objectively real as well as subjectively experienced.
+Other omniscient narrator passages are in epic style, marking out characters as old-style heroes.
+The epic style is characterised by archaic diction, parataxis with clauses linked with "and", plentiful imagery, and a richly poetical use of descriptive words.

 The Silmarillion

-The Silmarillion, by contrast, is written in a compressed style, in which events are briefly documented as if in annals recording history and legend, rather than described with much focus on persons or the niceties of conventional storytelling.
+The Silmarillion, by contrast with The Lord of the Rings, is written in a compressed style, in which events are briefly documented as if in annals recording history and legend, rather than described with much focus on persons or the niceties of conventional storytelling.

 Shippey states that The Silmarillion comes across to the reader as a more distant and mythic work than The Lord of the Rings; there was in his view no place for humorously earthy Hobbits in the "more rarefied air" of that work.

 Many chapters have little in the way of dialogue, though "Of Túrin Turambar" is an exception.
 The cheerful informality of the Hobbits is lacking, making the work feel more difficult.